iodigital-com/io-technology/data/blog/tailwind-for-productivity.md

 #### Cheatsheet

 Although you're using Tailwind autocompletion within your favourite editor, you might find yourself searching through the documentation - looking for the corresponding Tailwind class to your desired CSS property - regularly.
 In my opinion, the docs are really good but focus on the why more than the how.
 When you Google [Tailwind Cheatsheet](https://nerdcave.com/tailwind-cheat-sheet) you will find more than one great overview to quickly find what you need.

+### Conclusion

+Whatever you think of Tailwind, I would encourage everyone to give it a try and embrace the advantages it can offer.
+In the end, everyone should use the technique most suitable for themselves, the project you currently have or the team you'll have to work with.
+If you don't mind the class strings and learning something I think, especially for working with teams and quickly prototyping, Tailwind can offer great benefits.